Antihemophilic factor Side Effects

 - swelling of the face, throat, or tongue

-Some of the side effects that can occur with antihemophilic factor may not need medical attention.
-As your body adjusts to the medicine during treatment these side effects may go away.
-Your health care professional may also be able to tell you about ways to reduce or prevent some of these side effects.
-If any of the following side effects continue, are bothersome or if you have any questions about them, check with your health care professional:More common
+Some side effects of antihemophilic factor may occur that usually do not need medical attention.
+These side effects may go away during treatment as your body adjusts to the medicine.
+Also, your health care professional may be able to tell you about ways to prevent or reduce some of these side effects.

-- Burning, stinging, or swelling at the place of injection
+- Burning, stinging, or swelling at the injection site

 - dizziness or lightheadedness